daoudeddy/termux-indilib/README.md

 Bresser Exos 2 GoTo Mount | yes | no | no
 Player One Astronomy's Camera | no | no | no

-## Another note
+## How does it work?
-You can create an issue with the problem you're facing so we can fix it
+There's a patch file included in this repo with the needed changes to makes work

 ## Links
 [Termux](https://termux.com)